-After an incident, the line manager or Executive Headteacher will meet with the member of staff concerned to check on their wellbeing and identify if further support is required.
+After an incident, the line manager or head of school will meet with the member of staff concerned to check on their wellbeing and identify if further support is required.
 A wellness plan will be discussed.

-Support is available from OH Assist, who run our counselling service and can offer advice on welfare issues and coaching on difficult conversations.
-This is a confidential service and they can be contacted on 0800 731 8631, the service is available 24 hours a day, 365 days a year.
+Support is available from our staff counselling service.
+This is a confidential service and they can be contacted on 0333 212 8382, the service is available 24 hours a day, 365 days a year.

-14.14 Lone Working (also see the Lone Working Policy)
+14.15 Lone Working (also see the Lone Working Policy)